saritahub/practice-golden-square/mocking_bites/02_crafting_doubles_bite.md

 In the last bite we introduced doubles.
 Doubles are a tool that we use when we want to test that one class interacts with another in the correct way.
-We create a double that acts the same as the collaborator class, and then verify that that class we're trying to test does its job correctly.
+We create a double that acts the same as the collaborator class, and then verify that the class we're trying to test does its job correctly.

 To do this we have to create a double whose public interface matches the public